How to Clone a Website to a New URL: 5 Methods for WordPress, cPanel & More

 How do I redirect traffic to my new URL?

-file if you’re using an Apache server.
+You can redirect traffic to your new URL using 301 redirects, which are permanent redirects.
+Implement these through your .htaccess file if you’re using an Apache server.
 Additionally, update any external links pointing to your old domain and notify your users about the change to ensure a smooth transition.

 Can I clone a website from a URL directly without server access?